 Mother’s Day is an opportunity to express your fondness and gratitude for the woman who brought you into this world (or, to the woman who’s taken to the role admirably).
 Mother’s Day is set to be a little bit different this year, but that doesn’t mean that you won’t be able to express those feelings you’ve been carrying around, and to really make the occasion a memorable one.

 A mother’s day card is a great way to get a personal message across.
 You can find a blank one, and then fill the interior with what’s effectively a letter.
-For best results, make sure that you do a little bit of editing and planning before putting pen to card: that way you’ll know that everything you want to say will fit.
+For best results, make sure that you do a little bit of editing and planning before putting pen to card or flower store: that way you’ll know that everything you want to say will fit.

 Flowers & Chocolates